4 Types of Commonly Overlooked Self-Employed Tax Deductions

 Business gifts are deductible up to a maximum of $25 per person per year.

-You may buy a two-hundred-dollar bottle of wine for your beloved secretary, but $25 is all the deduction you will get from this business gift.
-You can give your client three presents for Valentine's day, Christmas and his birthday, but still the maximum deduction for what you have spent on this special client is $25.
+You may buy a $200 bottle of wine for your beloved secretary, but $25 is all the deduction you will get from this business gift.
+You can give your client three presents for Valentine's Day, Christmas, and his birthday, but still, the maximum deduction for what you have spent on this special client is $25.

 - If you give away free samples of your products to prospective customers, you may deduct the costs as supplies or inventory, not as business gifts.